 There are hundreds of fantastic restaurants in and around Detroit.
 Go ahead – explore the city’s epicurean explosion.

-Here are a few to-note locations in Detroit’s destination districts that are either LGBTQ-owned or make an extra effort to reach out to LGBTQ diners.
+Here are a few to-note locations in Detroit and the metro area that are either LGBTQ-owned or make an extra effort to reach out to LGBTQ diners.

 Avalon International Breads – Detroit

-One of Detroit’s frequently cited success stories, Avalon was started in 1997 by two women who had a simple mission to feed people wholesome, 100 percent organic baked goods in the city of Detroit.
+One of Detroit’s frequently cited success stories, Avalon was started in 1997 by Ann Perrault and her partner Jackie Victor, who had a simple mission to feed people wholesome, 100 percent organic baked goods in the city of Detroit.
 Since those humble beginnings, Avalon has experienced explosive growth and now has five locations.
-Avalon’s cafes offer sandwiches, a complete bakery, coffees and teas, and provide baked goods to more than 40 restaurants and markets throughout southeast Michigan.
-Great lunch spot.
+Avalon’s cafes offer sandwiches, a complete bakery, coffees, and teas, and provide baked goods to more than 40 restaurants and markets throughout southeast Michigan.

 Detroit Vegan Soul – Detroit